tranvictor/ethashproof/Readme.md

 }
 ```

-#### Dataset element encoding
+#### Conventional encoding

-In order to make it easy (and gas saving) for ethereum smart contract (the earliest contract we used to verify the proof) to work with the
-dataset element, `ethashproof` use a conventional encoding for the dataset element as defined below:
+To make it easier for ethereum smartcontract to follow the hash calculation, we use a convention to encode DAG dataset element
+to use in hash function.
+The encoding is defined as the following pseudo code:

 1. assume the element is `abcd` where a, b, c, d are 32 bytes word
 2. `first = concat(reverse(a), reverse(b))` where `reverse` reverses the bytes
 3. `second = concat(reverse(c), reverse(d))`
 4. conventional encoding of `abcd` is `concat(first, second)`

+#### Dataset element encoding

+In order to make it easy (and gas saving) for ethereum smart contract (the earliest contract we used to verify the proof) to work with the
+dataset element, `ethashproof` outputs a DAG dataset element as an array of 32 bytes word, the word is little endian.

-#### Merkle proof branch
+#### Merkle audit proof

-1. Explanation
-Please read more on http://www.certificate-transparency.org/log-proofs-work at Merkle Audit Proofs section.
+Please read more on http://www.certificate-transparency.org/log-proofs-work.

-2. Merkle proof element encoding
+#### Merkle audit proof encoding
+For a DAG dataset element, there is a list of hashes (the proof) to prove its existence.
+In `ethashproof`, we dont include dataset element's hash
+and the merkle root in the proof and format it in the following rules:

+1. assume the hashes are: `[h0, h1, h2, h3, ..., hn]` where `hi` is 16 bytes.
+2. if n is odd, append a 16 bytes number of 0
+3. reorder the hashes to: `[h1, h0, h3, h2, ...]`
+4. concatenate 2 consecutive hashes into one 32 bytes word so that the hashes becomes `[h1h0, h3h2, ...]`

+In the output of `ethashproof`, all proofs of the elements are included in order in 1 array so that the proof
+of dataset element 0 will be at the beginning of the array and element n's will be at the end.
+You will have to
+determine the boundary of each proof yourself.